-OPSO: Former deputy recruit arrested for allegedly delivering drugs to inmate for money - NewsBreak
+OPSO: Former Deputy Recruit arrested for allegedly delivering drugs to inmate for money - NewsBreak

 He was booked on three counts of introduction of contraband into a penal institution, three counts of malfeasance in office, and three counts of distribution of marijuana.

-According to police reports, OPSO’s Investigative Services Bureau conducted an investigation and found two bags of marijuana.Larger-than-life New Orleans icon Chris Owens dead at 89
+According to police reports, OPSO’s Investigative Services Bureau conducted an investigation and found two bags of marijuana.STPSO K9 Nero spends his ‘golden years’ in retirement after 8 years of service

 Investigators reported that Webb admitted that the packages were intended to be delivered to an inmate in exchange for money received from a civilian.